crossplane-contrib/provider-upjet-aws/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Please read through https://git.io/fj2m9 if this is your first time opening a request to this repo.
+Please read through https://git.io/fj2m9 if this is your first time opening a pull request to this repo.
 Find us in https://crossplane.slack.com if you need any help contributing.
 -->